Felipemantilla01/javascript-algorithms-and-data-structures/readme.md

 - Binary Search is much faster form of search
 - Rather than eliminating one element at a time, you can eliminate half of the remaining elements at a time
 - Binary search only works on `sorted` arrays

+The Big O of Binary Search is O(log n)